 Malaysian traditional residence

+Glossary

 Slope: a number to describe both the direction and the steepness of an incline.
 It is often used to represent the steepness of hills, roofs, and ramps.
 The roof slope has effects on water draining and thermal radiation.

-Activity3.3 Tower

-In the time of Ibn Battuta, the great lighthouse in Alexandria, which was one of the seven wonders of the world from ancient time, had been broken for many years.
+Activity3.3 Tower Introduction In the time of Ibn Battuta, the great lighthouse in Alexandria, which was one of the seven wonders of the world from ancient time, had been broken for many years.
 No one could image many skyscraping towers are constructed after several hundred years.
 Kuwait, a country along the Silk Road, is generally low lying, with the highest point being 306 m (1,004 ft) above sea levels.
 The flat, sandy Arabian Desert covers most of Kuwait, so people's daily drinking water is mainly from desalinated water.
 Water from the desalination facility is pumped up to the tower.
 The Kuwait Towers were officially inaugurated in March 1979 and are regarded as the landmark and symbol of modern Kuwait.

-- 1.Learn about the structure of the Kuwait water tower - 2.Build a tower model and explore the stability

-Engineering problems: Build a water tower with 3 sheets of A4 size paper and 1paper cup.
+Level 10-11 years old Objectives Pupils should be able to: 1.Learn about the structure of the Kuwait water tower 2.Build a tower model and explore the stability Focus question(s) Engineering problems: Build a water tower with 3 sheets of A4 size paper and 1paper cup.
 The height of the tower is more than 40 cm.
 The tower needs to have a platform to hold a table tennis ball on the top.
 The tower should have a certain degree of wind resistance and earthquake resistance.

-- 1. What are the structures of the water tower you want to build? - 2.
-What is the bottom of the tower?
+Some engineering questions for pupils to think about, as following: 1.
+What are the structures of the water tower you want to build?
+2. What is the bottom of the tower?

-- 3. What is the shape of the tower body?

-- 4. How shall each part be connected?

-- 5. How tall will your tower be?
+3.What is the shape of the tower body?4.How shall each part be connected ?5.How tall will your tower be?

+Inquiry

+Materials

-3 sheets of A4 size paper 1 paper cup double-sided tape table tennis ball scissors
+3 sheets of A4 size paper

+- 1 paper cup

+- double-sided tape

+- table tennis ball

+scissors

+Procedure

+1. Observation

-- i.The characteristics and structure of the tower - a.
-Observe the tower in the picture below and think about the basic characteristics of the tower.
+i.The characteristics and structure of the tower

+a.Observe the tower in the picture below and think about the basic characteristics of the tower.